nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

                                     plot=p, width = plot_width, height = 10, dpi = 300)
                            })
 ```

 **Parameter Definitions:**

-* `groups_colname`     - specifies the name of the column in the metadata table containing the group names to be analyzed
+* `groups_colname`     - specifies the name of the column in the metadata table containing the group names
 * `assay_suffix`       - specifies the suffix to be added to output files; default is the Genelab assay suffix, "_GLAmpSeq"
 * `output_prefix`      - specifies an additional prefix to be added to the output files; default is no additional prefix, ""

 **Input Data:**